-The AD7715 provides a number of calibration options that can be programmed via the MD1 and MD0 bits of the setup register.
-The different calibration options are outlined in the setup register and calibration sequences sections.
-A calibration cycle may be initiated at any time by writing to the MD1 and MD0 bits of the setup register.
+The AD7715 provides a number of calibration options that can be programmed via the MD1 and MD0 bits of the Setup Register.
+The different calibration options are outlined in the Setup Register and Calibration Sequences sections.
+A calibration cycle may be initiated at any time by writing to these bits of the Setup Register.
 Calibration on the AD7715 removes offset and gain errors from the device.
 A calibration routine should be initiated on the device whenever there is a change in the ambient operating temperature or supply voltage.
-It should also be initiated if there is a change in the selected gain, filter notch or bipolar/unipolar input range.
+It should also be initiated if there is a change in the selected gain, filter notch or bipolar/ unipolar input range.

 The AD7715 offers self-calibration and system-calibration facilities.
 For full calibration to occur on the selected channel, the on-chip microcontroller must record the modulator output for two different input conditions.
-These are zero-scale and full-scale points.
+These are "zero-scale" and

+"full-scale" points.
 These points are derived by performing a conversion on the different input voltages provided to the input of the modulator during calibration.
 As a result, the accuracy of the calibration can only be as good as the noise level that it provides in normal mode.
-The result of the zero-scale calibration conversion is stored in the zero-scale calibration register while the result of the full-scale calibration conversion is stored in the full-scale calibration register.
-With these readings, the on-chip microcontroller can calculate the offset and the gain slope for the input to output transfer function of the converter.
-Internally, the part works with a resolution of 33 bits to determine its conversion result of 16 bits.
+The result of the "zero-scale" calibration conversion is stored in the Zero-Scale Calibration Register while the result of the "full-scale" calibration conversion is stored in the Full-Scale Calibration Register.
+With these readings, the on-chip microcontroller can calculate the offset and the gain slope for the input to output transfer function of 33 bits to determine its conversion result of 16 bits.